-In 2016 I released Chevereto-Free 1.0.0 with the goal of building a new audience and to also discourage piracy of my stuff.
-I did this move because back then I really wanted to turn the entire project into a collaborative thing as I was getting too burned with the never ending "can you add X please?" or the "add this and you will make rich!" kind of feedback.
+In 2016 I released Chevereto-Free 1.0.0 with the goal of building another audience and to discourage piracy of my software.
+I did this move because I wanted to turn the project into a collaborative initiative as I was getting burned with the common "can you add X please?" or the "add this and you will make rich!" feedback.

-I was expecting people to join development and that some users will upgrade to paid edition progressively.
-The idea was also to use this Open Source edition as marketing for my stuff as the general rule of thumb is that more users equals more money.
+I was expecting people to join development and that a fraction of these users will upgrade to paid edition to get myself a sustainable income for development.
+The idea was to use this Open Source edition as marketing for my work by gifting ongoing releases based on the paid edition to the community.

 # Users don't contribute

-Chevereto-Free right now is currently used in about 4K systems and it totals a historic 10K unique installations (per domain).
-Out of all these it converted less than 1%, meaning that I needed another order of magnitude in distribution to get a meaningful figure, so with something in the range of 100,000 installations I could do just 1,000 licenses?
-The numbers won't work for me, literally the user base needs to be huge to get a decent living out of it.
+Chevereto-Free right is currently used in ~4K systems and it totals ~10K installations (per domain).
+Out of these it converted <1%, meaning that it requires another order of magnitude in distribution to get a meaningful revenue.
+The user base needs to be huge to get a decent living out of this.

-But that's normal!
+But that's OK!
 I knew the 1% rule I don't live under a rock.
-Thing is that I was expecting some collaboration not just most people using it for free and walk away.
+Thing is that I was expecting collaboration not people using it for free and walk away.

-IMO something very annoying about Open Source users is the thought that they strongly tell themselves that by just using the software they already did their part.
-You either contribute or not, using a software is not contributing to it.
+Something I don't enjoy about Open Source users is the common thought that they tell themselves that by using "A software" they did their part and contribute.
+Using the software is not contributing.

-I feel bad because I should have terminated this fork way earlier as working in this wasn't a good use of my time.
-But I also feel great that I took 4 years to really consider this and give it a try.
+I feel bad because I should have terminated this fork before as working in this wasn't a good use of my time.
+But I also feel great that I took 4 solid years to consider this and give it a try.
 I love when that shit happens, it teaches me to focus on my own experience.